11 Reasons Your Dehumidifier Keeps Shutting Off (+ Fixes)

 Thermometer+Hygrometer

-If your dehumidifier humidistat is faulty, it will measure inaccurate relative humidity level.
+If your dehumidifier humidistat is faulty, it will measure inaccurate relative humidity.
 This will cause your humidity control to shutoff compressor before desired value of humidity is achieved.
 As a result, you will have incomplete dehumidification.

 Other Reasons for Inaccurate Humidistat Measurement